 If the matter is not satisfactorily resolved, the student employee may submit the grievance in writing to the head of the department.
 This must be done within 3 working days after receipt of the decision in Step 1.
 The department head shall review the facts and render his/her decision in writing to the student employee within 5 working days of receipt of the grievance.

-If the matter is not satisfactorily resolved, the director of Financial Aid, within 5 working days of the completion of Step 3, shall refer the matter to the appropriate vice chancellor (or other individual reporting directly to the chancellor).
+If the matter is not satisfactorily resolved, the director of the Career Development Center, within 5 working days of the completion of Step 3, shall refer the matter to the appropriate vice chancellor (or other individual reporting directly to the chancellor).
 Within 15 working days of receipt of the grievance, the appropriate vice chancellor (or other individual reporting directly to the chancellor) shall conduct an investigation concerning the grievance and render a decision in writing.
+This is the final appeal and the decision rendered stands.

 XI.
 Student Employee Workers' Compensation